 The Club owns five rigid inflatable safety boats (RIBs) and a heavier displacement cabin cruiser, which are used to support the racing events.

 The Club owns its own training boats for the use of the Club members; these include two Laser Pico\\\'s, two RS Feva\\\'s, a Topper and a Wayfarer.
 These boats are primarily for training purposes.

 The Club owns and maintains over forty moorings in the North Dock Basin.
+Our moorings are available for the summer season for as little as £125.
 Additional moorings are available in the Sunderland Marina.
 The great advantage Sunderland has over other marinas in the area is that the moorings can be used at all states of the tide without having to lock in and out.